 NEW UNIT / CONTROL PANEL NOT OPERATING

 This problem is usually caused by improper installation or improper supply voltage.
-Verify unit is assembled correctly.
+Verify the unit is assembled correctly.
 Then have your electrician verify the control panel is installed with correct wiring and supply voltage.
-Our 240 volt panels will require 4 incoming feed wires.
+Our 240-volt panels will require 4 incoming feed wires.
 (L1, L2, Neutral, Ground) refer to troubleshooting flow charts or contact Kasco for further support.

 LIGHTS HOOKED UP BUT NOT WORKING

-This could be a problem with the light kit, the control panel’s photo eye or light timer.
+This could be a problem with the light kit, the control panel’s photo-eye or light timer.
 With the fountain running, you will need to verify power is present at the light outlet or wire terminals in your control panel.
 This can be done by covering the photo with black electrical tape or a rag.
 Plug a test light or radio into the light outlet.
 For panels with two timers: turn the light timer to ON.
 Use a voltmeter to check for voltage on wire terminals.
-Voltage will be 120V AC.
-If your test light/radio or voltmeter tests properly, you will need to inspect the light kit for bad bulbs, or other damage to the light kit.
+The voltage will be 120V AC.
+If your test light/radio or voltmeter tests properly, you will need to inspect the light kit for bad bulbs or other damage to the light kit.
 If the test light/radio does not work or voltmeter does not display the correct voltage, you will need to troubleshoot the control panel for a defective photo eye or timer.
-Contact your Kasco representative for assistance with repair and replacement parts

 WATER FLOW FROM EQUIPMENT SEEMS TO BE LESS THAN USUAL AND/OR FLUCTUATES